On arithmetic of the superspecial locus: Abelian varieties in

 \subsection{Relationship between $p$-divisible groups $X$ and $^\sigma\!X$.}

 Let $c, d$ be two positive integers.
 Let {\bf $p$-div}$(d,c)(k)$ be the set of isomorphism classes of $p$-divisible groups $X$ of dimension $d$ and of co-dimension $c$ over a field $k$ of \ch $p$.
 By a {\it $p$-adic invariant $\psi$} we mean the association to the equivalence class for an equivalent relation $\sim$ on {\bf $p$-div}$(d,c)(k)$ that is defined using the morphisms $F^m$, $V^n$ and $[p^r]$, for some integers $m, n, r$.
 For any two $p$-divisible groups $X_1,X_2\in$ {\bf $p$-div}$(d,c)(k)$, we write $\psi(X_1)=\psi(X_2)$ if $X_1\sim X_2$.
 Examples of equivalence relations (over an \ac field) are: \begin{enumerate} \item [(i)] Define $X_1\sim X_2$ if $X_1$ is isogenous to $X_2$.
-In this case, the $p$-adic invariant $\psi$ is the association to $X$ its Newton polygon $NP(X)$. \item [(ii)] Define $X_1\sim X_2$ if there is an isomorphism $X_1[p]\simeq X_2[p]$.
-In this case, the $p$-adic invariant $\psi$ is the association to $X$ its EO type $ES(X)$; see Oort \cite{oort:eo} for detail descriptions of EO types. \item [(iii)] Define $X_1\sim X_2$ if there is an isomorphism $X_1\simeq X_2$.
-In this case, the $p$-adic invariant $\psi$ is the association to $X$ the isomorphism class of itself. \end{enumerate}
+In this case, the $p$-adic invariant $\psi$ associates to $X$ its Newton polygon $NP(X)$. \item [(ii)] Define $X_1\sim X_2$ if there exists an isomorphism $X_1[p]\simeq X_2[p]$.
+In this case, the $p$-adic invariant $\psi$ associates to $X$ its EO type $ES(X)$; see Oort \cite{oort:eo} for detail descriptions of EO types. \item [(iii)] Define $X_1\sim X_2$ if there exists an isomorphism $X_1\simeq X_2$.
+In this case, the $p$-adic invariant $\psi$ associates to $X$ the isomorphism class of itself. \end{enumerate}

 A $p$-adic invariant $\psi$ is said to be {\it discrete} if the image

 is finite for any \ac field $k\supset \Fp$.
 The $p$-adic invariants in (i) and (ii) are discrete, while the $p$-adic invariant in (iii) is not.